cossacklabs/product-docs/themis/spec/asymmetric-keypairs/rsa.md

-In particular, ask them how easy it is to accidentally generate a weak key, receive a long list of papers with introductory overview of the subject, and consider using a cryptographic library after all.
+In particular, ask them how easy it is to accidentally generate a weak key, receive a long list of papers with introductory overview of the subject, and consider using a cryptography library after all.
 {{< /hint >}}

 The process of generating an RSA keypair is not so simple: